 When to use 5% VAT on developments

-One question I am often asked is should are development be 20% or 5% VAT.
-This page will aim to answer those questions.
-This informations is correct to the best of my knowledge at the time of posting (October 2019), but VAT regulations can alter at any time.
+One question I am often asked is should my builder charge me 20% or 5% VAT.
+This page will aim to answer that question.
+This informations is correct to the best of my knowledge at the time of posting (November 2020), but VAT regulations can alter at any time.

 The lower rate of 5% applies to the following works: